 Wow.
 Is the train ever the way to travel!
-So many people dream of traveling across Canada by train.
+So many people dream of taking a train across Canada.
 Yet so few seem to do it.
 Strong Travel Recommendation: If you have the time and ability to travel across the country, take the train!
 It’s the way to go in our eyes.

 DAY ONE OF THE TRIP:

 An air of excitement was tangible among passengers as we were all shown to our various modes of accommodation.
 Some people had private rooms, and some had berths (which are 4 inward facing seats during the day that convert to a bed at night with an upper bed folding down from the wall).
 And other passengers were simply riding in the standard coach class, hoping that is wasn’t going to be too packed to stretch across two seats to sleep.
 (That is how we will travel later on in the trip).

 Luckily for the coach riders (and us too for that matter), the train from Toronto to Edmonton transported only a handful of people.
 It worked out wonderfully in the first day since we were able to upgrade free of charge to a lower berth from an upper one.
 It was easier for us as well as our attendant to sleep on the lower level as opposed to climbing awkwardly up a ladder in a confined space to sleep above an empty bed.

 The accommodations were surprisingly comfortable when we looked at the seat that was to become our bed.
 Right down to the mints on our pillows at night we felt were traveling in the lap of luxury.

 Speaking of luxury, our 3 meals each day were specially cooked by a red seal chef in a teensy kitchen serving the dining car which held 40-50 people in one sitting.
 In our short time working in the food service industry, it was enough to amaze us.

 Every aspect of the service on the train was truly phenomenal, and the people who work on the Via One train seem to be quite passionate about it.